jeffreykegler/old_kollos/notes/misc/linear.md

 the start rule of `g`,
 and its span is `[0, |w|]`,
 where `|w|` is the length of the input.
-There is no prior step, so it is undefined which rhs occurrence is expanded.
+In the case of the top of the plume, there is no prior step, so that expansion symbol is undefined.

-Assme that we know the rule for the step,
+Assume that we know the rule for the step,
 `st[i]`.
 Call the step after it `st[i+1]`.
 If `st[i+1]` occurs for the first time,